vvhg1/fisk/readme.md

 ### Custom one shot modifiers
 Light weight modifiers that work when NO_ACTION_TAPPING and NO_ACTION_ONESHOT are defined.
 They behave like normal modefiers when held, but when tapped they modify only the next key.
 The one shot function is disarmed when tapped again, or when tapped and then held behave like normal modifiers.
 One shot is not disabled by: space, del, backspace and modifiers.
 That means that e.g. `CTL` + `SHIFT` + `A` do not have to be chorded but can be hit in sequence.
+When toggled on and then off again without any key press in between or when disarming on key up after the one shot timer elapsed, ESC is sent to refocus.

 ### End Of Sentence
 This makes the transition between sentences a little smoother.
 Instead of typing `.`-`SPACE`-`SHIFT`- typing -`..`- has the same effect, the next character will be shifted.
 The idea is not mine, I think I first saw it in [@precondition](https://github.com/precondition)'s [Dactyl manuform keymap](https://github.com/precondition/dactyl-manuform-keymap).
 The implementation however is my work and will work without making use of One Shot Shifts.